shahdalhaj/Databases-Homework/week-1/mandatory/2-classes-db/task.md

 ## Submission

-Below you will find a set of tasks for you to complete to set up a databases of students and mentors.
+Below you will find a set of tasks for you to complete to consolidate and extend your learning from this week.
+You will find it beneficial to complete the reading tasks before attempting some of these.

 To submit this homework write the correct commands for each question here: